Afshar experiment

+The Afshar experiment is a variation of the double-slit experiment in quantum mechanics, devised and carried out by Shahriar Afshar in 2004.
+In the experiment, light generated by a laser passes through two closely spaced pinholes, and is refocused by a lens so that the image of each pinhole falls on a separate single-photon detector.
+In addition, a grid of thin wires is placed just before the lens on the dark fringes of an interference pattern.

+Afshar claimed that the experiment gives information about which path a photon takes through the apparatus, while simultaneously allowing interference between the paths to be observed.
+According to Afshar, this violates the complementarity principle of quantum mechanics.

+The experiment has been analyzed and repeated by a number of investigators.
+There are several theories that explain the effect without violating complementarity.
+John G. Cramer claims the experiment provides evidence for the transactional interpretation of quantum mechanics over other interpretations.

 History

-Shahriar S. Afshar's experimental work was done initially at the Institute for Radiation-Induced Mass Studies (IRIMS) in Boston in 2001 and later reproduced at Harvard University in 2003, while he was a research scholar there.
-The results were presented at a Harvard seminar in March 2004, and published as conference proceeding by The International Society for Optical Engineering (SPIE).
-The experiment was featured as the cover story in the July 24, 2004 edition of New Scientist.
-The New Scientist feature article itself generated many responses, including various letters to the editor that appeared in the August 7 and August 14, 2004 issues, arguing against the conclusions being drawn by Afshar, with John G. Cramer's response.
-Afshar presented his work also at the American Physical Society meeting in Los Angeles, in late March 2005.
-His peer-reviewed paper was published in Foundations of Physics in January 2007.
+Shahriar Afshar's experimental work was done initially at the Institute for Radiation-Induced Mass Studies (IRIMS) in Boston and later reproduced at Harvard University, while he was there as a visiting researcher.
+The results were first presented at a seminar at Harvard in March 2004.
+The experiment was featured as the cover story in the July 24, 2004 edition of the popular science magazine New Scientist endorsed by professor John G. Cramer of the University of Washington.
+The New Scientist feature article generated many responses, including various letters to the editor that appeared in the August 7 and August 14, 2004, issues, arguing against the conclusions being drawn by Afshar.
+The results were published in a SPIE conference proceedings in 2005.
+A follow-up paper was published in a scientific journal Foundations of Physics in January 2007 and featured in New Scientist in February 2007.